Search engine algorithms are super complicated.

 - A quick scan of the top 5 relevant topics also reveals two major title gaps.
 The related topic “life expectancy” only appears in one title across the entire site.
 And, the related topic “retirement age” appears in zero titles.

-An absence of related content (or even thin related content) sends a negative signal to Hummingbird that you might not be an authority on the focus topic.
+An absence of related content (or even thin related content) sends a negative signal to the Hummingbird search algorithm that you might not be an authority on the focus topic.

-If you were a competitor, you’d want to write on topics like worker compensation, early retirement age and disability retirement.
+If you were a competitor, you’d want to write on long-tail keyword topics like worker compensation, early retirement age and disability retirement.
 They totally missed these topics.

-In our analysis, this topic — social security — is the most relevant topic connected to the focus term, early retirement.
+In our analysis, this topic — social security — is the most relevant search phrase topic connected to the focus term, early retirement.

 294 pages on MyMoneyBlog.com mention social security, which is pretty good.
-But, how are those articles actually performing?
+But, how are those articles actually performing in the semantic search results?

 Are they comprehensive?
 Or, is it just a bunch of fluff?
 Our analysis revealed the exact depth of coverage: